 Reading consists of two dimensions: word reading and comprehension.
 Quality teaching of early reading is essential for children to develop competence, fluency and automaticity when decoding and recognising familiar and unfamiliar words.

 Systematic synthetic phonics is taught in EYFS and KS1.
 St Neot Primary School follows the Twinkl Phonics scheme as approved by the Department for Education.
 Children begin phonics lessons in the Foundation year, consisting of daily discrete lessons, which follow a set order across the levels.
 Children are taken through the levels of blending and segmenting words, starting with the oral and progressing into using phonemes and graphemes to blend and segment, to develop reading and writing skills.
 Year 1/2 children also develop their knowledge of spelling patterns using Spelling Shed, which continues through KS2.

 There is an expectation that all children will be fluent readers having secured word recognition skills by the end of KS1.
 We are rigorous in our approach to teaching phonics and reading to ensure that all children have the fluency and automaticity required to access all reading material.
 We are determined that every child will be a reader by the end of primary school.

 The teaching of phonics helps pupils to build essential phonic knowledge and skills:

-At St Neot Primary School we use Bug Club and reading stars as our main reading schemes from Foundation onwards and these are supplemented with different reading materials.
+At St Neot Primary School we use Twinkl Phonics.
+Bug Club and Reading Planet as our main reading schemes from Foundation onwards and these are supplemented with different reading materials.
 All of the schools’ reading books are based on reading levels throughout EYFS, KS1 and KS2.